 MOLLE Fighting Load Carrier & Pouches

-The MOLLE Fighting Load Carrier vest forms the base of the configuration, which then allows custom combat loads to be carried with the type and number of pouches and attachments required.
+The MOLLE Fighting Load Carrier vest in coyote color forms the base of the configuration, which then allows custom combat loads to be carried with the type and number of pouches and attachments required.
 Extenders are added to allow for the addition of the M12 pistol holster or M9 bayonet.
-The Quartermaster attempts to have the following on hand in woodland pattern for individual purchase.
-When possible, DCU pattern is also on hand.
+The Quartermaster attempts to have the following on hand in OCP pattern for individual purchase.
+Some Woodland pattern gear is still on hand.

 The Trooper may obtain the following components of the MOLLE FLC system: